Can You Take Ashwagandha In The Morning Or At Night?

-Ashwagandha can help you gain muscle and manage fat levels.
+Ashwagandha can help you gain muscle mass and manage fat levels.
 Ashwagandha has an anabolic effect, meaning it helps to support weight gain.
 Ashwagandha can support a child's growth, so the supplement is used in fortified milk for children.
 Ashwagandha supports the management of a healthy fat-to-muscle ratio.

 Ashwagandha May Lower Cholesterol Levels

 When the cholesterol level in the body becomes high, this can affect heart function and cause heart disease.
 One study showed that over 60 days, stressed adults had a 17% decrease in their harmful cholesterol levels.
 Taking ashwagandha can be highly beneficial to those with high cholesterol and can be a valuable tool to help lower cholesterol levels in the body.